csc-training/elements-of-hpc/intro/how-hpc-has-changed-the-world.md

 ### High performance computing

-High performance computing and supercomputers are developed to solve the most demanding problems of the computational science.
+High performance computing systems and supercomputers are developed to solve the most demanding problems of the computational science.
+With them amazingly complex large scale simulations can be performed, please see